MCQ Questions Based On Paper1 CBSE UGC NET EXAM JUNE 2008 [Solved]

 5. A teacher’s major contribution towards the maximum self-realization of the student is affected through :

 (C) Sensitivity to students’ needs, goals and purposes

 (D) Strict reinforcement of academic standards

-6. Research problem is selected from the stand point of :
+6. The research problem is selected from the standpoint of :

 (A) Researcher’s interest (B) Financial support

 (C) Social relevance (D) Availability of relevant literature

 (A) Cluster sampling (B) Quota sampling

 Answer – (B) Quota sampling